tomerfiliba/tomerfiliba.github.io/blog/_scrap/Combinators-part1.md

 but it finally gives us a mathematical model to work with.

 A Turing machine comprises of a "movable head" that slides on an endless tape, made of cells.
-Each such cell contain an alphabet symbols (say, `0` or `1`), and the head can move left or right, read the symbol it currently stands on, or rewrite it.
+Each such cell contain an alphabet symbol (say, `0` or `1`), and the head can move left or right, read the symbol it currently stands on, or rewrite it.
 It's a surprisingly simple and *mechanical* description -- but it's stronger than any (finite) computer we'll ever have.
-You may already notice the resemblance between Turing machines and the way von-Neumann computers work, but this formalism seems too "technical" or "low level"... is there another formalism we can use, of a more mathematical nature?
+You may have already noticed the resemblance between Turing machines and the way von-Neumann computers work, but this formalism seems too "technical" or "low level"... is there another formalism we can use, of a more mathematical nature?
 Are there other *models of computation* that are equivalent in power?